 Be open to conversation and pay attention to what is said.
 Everyone wants to be heard, and you can be the one excited to hear what they have to say.

-I have many conversations on my way to somewhere else, or while waiting for a client at a public place or office.
+I have many conversations on my way to somewhere else or while waiting for a client at a public place or in an office.
 By the time I leave, I’m often asked for my card because they either use Notaries in their line of work, or they want my information for their own personal use.
 I don’t even have to offer my card — I’m usually asked first.

 Tip 3: Get involved with your community